Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Related Work

 \subsection{Visual Token Compression for MLLMs}

-Since visual tokens typically outnumber text tokens in MLLMs, compressing visual tokens has emerged as a promising strategy to accelerate inference~\cite{liu2025shifting}.
-Leveraging the inherent redundancy in visual tokens, a variety of \textit{training-free} methods have been proposed.
+Since visual tokens typically outnumber text tokens in MLLMs, compressing visual tokens has emerged as a promising strategy to accelerate inference~\cite{yao2026towards,shao2025survey,wu2026data,liu2025shifting, yang2025visionzip, wang2025effivlm, shang2024llava}.
+Leveraging the inherent redundancy in visual tokens, a variety of \textbf{\textit{training-free}} methods have been proposed.
 FastV~\cite{chen2024image}, the first to explore visual token compression in MLLMs, prunes redundant tokens based on their average attention scores.
-Building on this idea, SparseVLM~\cite{zhangsparsevlm} introduces a recycling strategy to achieve more compact and flexible compression.
-Other methods, such as PyramidDrop~\cite{xing2024pyramiddrop}, FiCoCo-V~\cite{han2024filter}, and MustDrop~\cite{liu2024multi}, divide the compression process into multiple stages, enabling more precise identification of redundant tokens.
-In contrast, DART~\cite{wen2025stop} departs from importance-based selection entirely and instead prioritizes token duplication as a key criterion, achieving surprisingly strong compression performance.
-Similarly, G-Prune~\cite{jiang2025kind} identifies critical tokens through a graph-based perspective.
+Other subsequent methods mainly have two technical features: a) dividing the compression process into multiple stages~\cite{xing2024pyramiddrop, han2024filter, liu2024multi, chen2024efficient, endo2025feather,chen2025ipcv} to enable more precise identification of redundant tokens; b) seeking better metrics as the basis for visual token compression~\cite{han2024filter,zhangsparsevlm, xu2024freepruner, zou2025holov, wen2025stop,zheng2025towards}.
+Specifically, VFlowOpt~\cite{yang2025vflowopt} introduces the importance map and a recycling mechanism to achieve a progressive and effective token pruning.
+Similarly, G-Prune~\cite{jiang2025kind} identifies critical tokens through a graph-based perspective, while LUVC~\cite{zheng2025towards} applies a spectrum pruning unit to LLM, gradually pruning redundant visual tokens.
+In contrast, DART~\cite{wen2025stop} instead prioritizes token duplication as a key criterion, achieving surprisingly strong compression performance.
 Beyond these, GreedyPrune~\cite{pei2025greedyprune} and ToDRE~\cite{li2025todre} cast token compression as an optimization problem and employ greedy algorithms to search for efficient pruning strategies.

-However, as in Sec.~\ref{Exp}, we have a surprising observation: across most MLLM benchmarks, these sophisticated visual token compression methods under-perform compared to simply reducing the original image resolution, which motivates a deeper investigation into the underlying causes.
+However, as in Section~\ref{Exp}, we have a surprising observation: across most MLLM benchmarks, these sophisticated visual token compression methods underperform compared to simply reducing the original image resolution, which motivates a deeper investigation into the underlying causes.